PopovicDev/PopovicDev/README.md

 ◻️ Hi, I'm Milan Popović<br>
 ◻️ Interested in the world of the Web Development<br>
 ◻️ Chasing JavaScript knowledge<br>
-◻️ Just finished a project based on Avatar: The Last Airbender series.<br>
+◻️ Just finished a project based on Avatar: The Last Airbender series
 <!--
 **PopovicDev/PopovicDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.